jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 Emails to me about the course must have the tag **[ECS 390]** (including the brackets) in the title.

-Office hours by appointment only.
+Office hours by online appointment only.
 Email me to schedule an appointment.

 ## About the Course

 ### Curriculum

-This is the third time that I've taught this class.
+This is the fourth time that I've taught this class.
 The first time, the course was designed towards getting new instructors practical teaching experience.
 However, I found that instructors that already had prior teaching experience didn't find the course particularly useful for them.